nirmal1064/kanban-board/README.md

 I am planning to build the project further on top of the tutorial.

-## Planned Functional Requirements
+## Requirements

-- [ ] User should be able switch between Themes.
+- [x] User should be able switch between Themes.
 - [ ] User should be able to enter the value when creating a new Column/Task.
 - [x] User should be able to create multiple boards and organize them into projects.
 - [x] User should be able to save their board in the backend database.
 (Appwrite).
+- [ ] User should have a mobile responsive UI.

 ## Appwrite TODO